DAY 1

 B, L, D included

 This morning, we leave Roumeli behind and head south through the Peloponnese.
 After approx. 4 hours, we reach Ancient Olympia, where the Olympic Games began in 776 BC.
-Following lunch, we take a leisurely guided tour of the site and the excellent museum, and complete our day with a short walk through this lush landscape before checking in to our 4-star hilltop hotel.
+Following lunch, we take a leisurely guided tour of the site and the excellent museum.
+We complete our day with a short walk through this lush landscape before checking in to our 4 star hilltop hotel.

 DAY 7